ACCEPTING NEW CLIENTS! Contact for complimentary introduction

 Like many, I’ve experienced burnout and overwhelm so much throughout my life, and over and over I've had to discover ways to reconnect with myself and restore my sense of safety and purpose.
 Facts: I have a Master’s in Education, and my early work in teaching, office administration, and house management all shaped my skills in supporting people, managing logistics, and creating calm in the midst of chaos (eldest child syndrome, much?).
 At the same time, my journey has been shaped by living with social and generalized anxiety, navigating my neurodivergence, and surviving in a world that hasn’t always made space for bodies like mine.
 Accepting my queer and nonbinary identities and growing a kinder relationship with my body has been central to my healing—and deeply informs my commitment to creating safe, affirming spaces.
 When people invite me into their homes and lives, I know we’re often exploring more than just material things.

 To move my life forward, I’ve had to gently work to unlearn judgmental messaging about worth, perfectionism, and being "not good enough."
 That unlearning, paired with my training in mindfulness, coaching, and chronic disorganization, allows me to offer organizing support that’s not just practical—it’s empathetic and grounded in real, lived experience.
 I completed an 8-week Mindfulness-Based Stress Reduction course in 2018 and continue to meet weekly with a mindfulness group.
-In 2023, I joined the Institute for Challenging Disorganization (ICD) and earned Level I Certificates of Study in Chronic Disorganization, Time Management and Productivity, and ADHD.
-In 2025, I was excited to be part of the first-ever ICD cohort to complete their Virtual Organizing Professional (CVOP) certificate program.
+In 2023, I joined the Institute for Challenging Disorganization® (ICD) and earned Level I Certificates of Study in Chronic Disorganization, Time Management and Productivity, and ADHD.
+In 2025, I was excited to be part of the first-ever ICD cohort to complete their Certificate as a Virtual Organizing Professional (CVOP) program- so I can help people, wherever they are, create spaces that feel calmer, easier to live in, and true to who they are.

 For almost two decades, I’ve shared life with my partner and my many houseplants.
 Over the years, my partner and I have moved more times than I can count—across cities, across states.
 Each move gave me another chance to sharpen my packing systems, refine my home setup strategies, and learn to manage the stress and disruption that come with transition.
 Now, I live in Seattle, where I spend my free time among ferns and collecting rocks from Puget Sound beaches.
 I love scary movies, good beer, good fidget toys and creating memories with my family (both of my sisters now live nearby—my greatest organizing achievement yet).
 Whether we’re working together virtually or in-person, I am honored to support your organizing journey, and I hope to bring warmth, perspective, and real tools for keeping your home, time, and self well.